 Due to the current COVID-19 pandemic, the IVIP Program will not accept applications until after September 30, 2021.
 Additionally, placements will not begin until January 2022.
 We regret that this is the case.
 Visa issuance at US Embassies is extremely delayed and it is taking 2 to 3 months to get an appointment.
 Also, US borders are closed to citizens from certain countries.
 Additionally, there is a housing storage in the national parks for volunteers due to new distancing requirements.
 However, those who have F-1 visas may be able to volunteer under certain circumstances (see different regulations below.)

 If you are a college or university student from another country, work for another country's park agency, or have a background in environmental or cultural related fields, and might be interested in volunteering for the U.S. National Park Service - we want to hear from you!

 NPS welcomes all who apply to the International Volunteers in Parks Program (IVIP); however, we may only select those who meet visa and immigration requirements.
 Additionally, national parks capacity to train and house international volunteers, limits the number of IVIP programs.
 Thus, NPS selects candidates who have the educational and professional backgrounds to benefit from the training and who have the best the potential to share it with colleagues and scholars when they return to their home countries.

 There are several requirements that must be met in order to participate in the program.
 Read and follow the steps needed to see if you can become an NPS International Volunteer.
-Or download a copy of our brochure (1,367 KB PDF) to read more about the program.
+Or open an image of our brochure (jpg image) to read more about the program.

 Foreign nationals currently residing in the United States are subject to different regulations.
 But we may still be able to use your help.